Petition to allow cannabis for recreational adult use filed in Oklahoma

 According to Green, a new Oklahoma State Cannabis Commission would take over industry oversight from the Oklahoma State Medical Marijuana Authority, which had itself been created under the state Department of Health by State Question 788.

-Green was among those who helped get SQ788 on the June 2018 ballot, which brought cannabis to dispensary shelves for licensed patients by that fall.
+Green was among those who helped get SQ 788 on the June 2018 ballot, which brought cannabis to dispensary shelves for licensed patients by that fall.
 As of September, Oklahoma had more than 375,000 licensed cannabis patients, as well as more than 2,300 dispensaries, 8,600 growers and 1,500 processors, respectively.

-Oklahoma Gov. Kevin Stitt last year vetoed House Bill 3228, which would, among other change, have granted patients a way to have cannabis delivered to their homes during the COVID-19 pandemic.
-In doing so, he said he viewed the bill would have made "substantial policy changes" to the law while being "not fully scrutinized" during the Legislative session.
+Oklahoma Gov. Kevin Stitt last year vetoed House Bill 3228, which would, among other changes, have granted patients a way to have cannabis delivered to their homes during the COVID-19 pandemic.
+In doing so, he said the bill would have made “substantial policy changes” to the law while being “not fully scrutinized” during the legislative session.

-More recently, Stitt in August announced his selection of the fourth director of the Oklahoma Medical Marijuana Authority.
-In doing so, he said, “I am committed to tackling the major challenges that the explosion of marijuana in Oklahoma is causing across our state."
+More recently, Stitt announced in August his selection of the fourth director of the Oklahoma Medical Marijuana Authority.
+In doing so, he said, “I am committed to tackling the major challenges that the explosion of marijuana in Oklahoma is causing across our state.”

 According to Green, one of the driving factors for the proposal was to ensure oversight independent from the state Health Department “to increase transparency and create a structure that could be functional.”